ISUgenomics/bioinformatics-workbook/slurm-cheatsheat.md

 ```

-###Aliases that provide useful information parsed from the Slurm commands
+###Aliases that provide useful information parsed from the SLURM commands

 Bash
 ```